ibm-cloud-docs/cloud-native/topic-configuration.md

 Cloud-native applications must be portable.
 You can use the same fixed artifact to deploy to multiple environments without changing code or exercising otherwise untested code paths.
 {:shortdesc}

-Three factors from the [twelve factor methodology](https://12factor.net/){: external} directly relate to this practice:
+Three factors from the [twelve-factor methodology](https://12factor.net/){: external} directly relate to this practice:

 * The first factor recommends a 1-to-1 correlation between a running service and a versioned codebase.
 Create a fixed deployment artifact, like a Docker image, from a versioned codebase that can be deployed, unchanged, to multiple environments.
 * The third factor recommends a separation between application-specific configuration, which is be part of the fixed artifact, and environment-specific configuration, which is be provided to the service at deployment time.